Real-Serious-Games/task-mule/README.md

 Note the tasks that have already run, that is everything before *sub-dependency3* have already run and so are not effected by the failure of *sub-dependency3*.

+### Task validation

+todo: Talk about why the validate function was separated from the invoke function.
+todo: validation is normally run before any tasks are invoked... except when running deps manually.

 ### Running dependencies manually

+Dependencies are normally specified via the *dependsOn* field of the task.
+You can also invoke dependencies manually.
+You might want to do this to have more control.

+To make use of this use the `taskRunner` that is passed to the task module:

+	module.exports = function (log, validate, taskRunner) {

+	    return {

+	        invoke: function (config) {

+				var configOverrides = {
+					//...
+Override config values ...
+				}

+				// Manually invoke a dependency.
+				return taskRunner.runTask('my-dependency', config, configOverrides)
+					.then(function () {
+						// Dependency completed successfully...

+						// ... now do the action of this task ...
+					});
+	        },
+	    };
+	};

+`runTask` returns a promise.
+Use `catch` to handle errors manually or discard them entirely:

+	module.exports = function (log, validate, taskRunner) {

+	    return {

+	        invoke: function (config) {

+				var configOverrides = {
+					//...
+Override config values ...
+				}

+				// Manually invoke a dependency.
+				return taskRunner.runTask('my-dependency', config, configOverrides)
+					.then(function () {
+						// ... now do the action of this task ...
+					})
+					.catch(function (err) {
+						// ... handle the failure of the dependency however you want ...
+					});
+	        },
+	    };
+	};

 ### More on running commands